Malaysia’s Mahathir says he will remain leader for 1-2 years

-TOKYO (AP) — Malaysia’s 92-year-old Prime Minister Mahathir Mohamad says he will run the country for one to two years before stepping down, and that defeated leader Najib Razak could be charged soon in a massive corruption scandal.
+KUALA LUMPUR, Malaysia (AP) — Malaysia’s 92-year-old Prime Minister Mahathir Mohamad said Tuesday he will run the country for one to two years before stepping down, and that defeated leader Najib Razak could be charged soon in a massive corruption scandal.

-Mahathir, who was premier for 22 years until 2003, left the ruling party he once led to join a four-party coalition that scored a stunning victory in last week’s elections.
+Mahathir, who was prime minister for 22 years until 2003, left the ruling party he once led to join a four-party coalition that scored a stunning victory in last week’s elections.
 He has agreed to hand over power to jailed reformist leader Anwar Ibrahim but has not previously given any timing.

-Mahathir says Anwar will be freed but that he plans to remain prime minister for “one or two years.”
+Mahathir said Anwar, who was jailed on sodomy charges in a conviction criticized as politically motivated, will be freed Wednesday.

-Mahathir told a Wall Street Journal conference via a video link on Tuesday that “no deal” will be cut with Najib over the graft scandal.
+“In the initial stages, maybe lasting one or two years, I will be the prime minister and I will run the country,” Mahathir told a Wall Street Journal conference via a video link.
+He said he needed time to fix the country’s financial problems and that he expects to continue to play a role even after he steps down.

 Most Read Nation & World Stories